-In the meantime, I am still making jewelry and you can find me vending at local and national level expos in 2019.
+In the meantime, I am still making jewelry and you can find me vending locally, nationally and internationally in 2021 and beyond as the Universe allows.

 While the pandemic and then me moving away, has us not able to dance in person and therefore my weekly in person classes bit the dust.
 Now I am focusing on my solo work and doing online work through my friend, Shyama of The Stygian Collective (a worldwide community of metal and dark fusion dancers).
 Through thick and thin, I have come back to dance as one of my main forms of creative expression, it is my passion.
 No matter what is going on in life, dance is always there.